telefonicaid/iot-activation/tutorials/Readme.md

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

 ## TCP and UDP

-As you know, when two devices need to communicate with each other, it is logical for them to do so over the Internet.
+As you know, when two devices need to communicate with each other, it's logical that they do it over the Internet.
 What you may not know is that in establishing this data exchange, there is a set of rules and regulations known as Internet Protocols (IP).
-Although there is a diversity of them, which in turn are included within other protocols, t he most common protocols used in data transmission are TCP and UDP
+Although there is a diversity of them, which in turn are included within other protocols, he most common protocols used in data transmission are TCP and UDP.

 At first glance it may not seem important to use them indistinctly, but in the next section you will see the advantages and weaknesses of each protocol.

 ### How does TCP works?

 TCP is the main protocol on Internet and is a connection-based protocol.
 This means that before starting a transmission, a device needs to connect to the receiver and confirm that the receiver is listening to them.

 Then the device divides the information into packets and sends them in order after confirming that they have been received correctly.

-Each time the receiver receives one of the packets, it has the task of verifying if the content is correct and make the decision whether to request the shipment again or request the next packet until the shipment is complete.
+Each time the addressee receives one of the packets, it has the task of verifying if the content is correct and make the decision whether to request the shipment again or request the next packet until the shipment is complete.

 Although it is a slow process, TCP guarantees that all data has been received correctly.

 ### How does UDP works?

 UDP is one of the simplest and fastest protocols used for communication between devices over the Internet.
 Unlike other protocols, UDP only divides the information into packets and sends them to the destination.